Take Away To Hell Fire

 Indeed, you can slowly, quiet softly just drift way from God and wake up from your snooze completely apart from the grace of God.

-When contemplating loose our salvation God command, we think of Moses and all the Israelites he led out of Egypt.
+When contemplating losing our salvation God command, we think of Moses and all the Israelites he led out of Egypt.

 Scriptures compares Moses to those now saved as New Testament Christians that they too were baptized and set free from their slavery to sin but later could be cut off from God because they refused to pursue righteousness and holiness.